Generic selectors

 Covenants are binding agreements between two or more parties.
 A covenant is established whenever two or more parties swear oaths to each other to fulfill or perform certain actions, services, or deeds.
 A covenant is the formal record of the oaths made between parties.
 Covenants can be between people or with God.
 Since all oaths are witnessed by and under the jurisdiction of God, all covenants likewise fall under His jurisdiction whether they are with other people or with Him.

 It is of utmost importance to understand that without sworn oaths, covenants cannot exist.
-This is a concern because every relationship with God is based upon a covenant, especially the New Covenant that is the promise from God to give eternal life to all those who fulfill their oath to love God, love their neighbors, and keep His commandments (Law).
+This is a concern because every relationship with God is based upon a covenant, especially the New Covenant that is the promise from God to give eternal life to all those who fulfill their oath to love God and keep His commandments (Law).

-But there is an issue with the translations of Matthew 5:34 that record Jesus as saying, “I say unto you, do not swear at all.”
-If true, there cannot exist a New Covenant with God.
+But there is an issue with Matthew 5:34 that records Jesus as saying, “I say unto you, do not swear at all.”
+If taken literally, there cannot be a New Covenant with God.
 That not only runs contrary to the Law of God recorded in Old Testament Scripture, but also denies the New Testament record as well.
 In fact, if Jesus had actually meant precisely those words in Matthew 5:34, He not only eliminated the possibility of God’s covenant of eternal life but also removed a statute of the Law of God.
 That alone contradicts His promise not to abolish any of the Law in Matthew 5:17-18.
-So, if Matthew 5:34 is accurate, then Jesus lied, there is no Savior, and there is no New Covenant to eternal life.
-But this absolutely cannot be so, all of this is actually proof that Matthew 5:34 is either absolutely misunderstood or corrupted.
+So, if Matthew 5:34 is taken literally and out of context, then Jesus lied, there is no Savior, and there is no New Covenant to eternal life.

 [1] Matt.
 26:28; Mark 14:24; Luke 22:20; 1 Cor.
 11:25.